Advantages to having a trustworthy Umbrella Company

 You should be able to go to your PAYE Umbrella with any questions you might have, cowboys will often pass the buck.
 A sure-fire sign that an Umbrella has gone bad is if they cannot answer your questions and refer you to the client, HMRC and/or your agency.
 You can ask us at One ClickUmbrella anything in regards to your contracting and we will answer you with honesty and transparency.

-Channel 4 recently aimed a tar covered brush at Umbrella companies, but we, at One Click Umbrella, are proud of what we do.
+Channel 4 recently aimed a tar-covered brush at Umbrella companies, but we, at One Click Group, are proud of what we do.
 Take a look through our website to see how we can assist you as contractors, or agencies.